Leadership AdvisoryBoard Governance

 External Leadership

-The CEO serves as the company’s public face with investors, analysts, regulators, and key customers, bridging communication between internal operations and external stakeholders.
-Surveys suggest a large share of corporate reputation is tied to how people view the CEO.
-That connection raises the stakes for performance and communication.
-In regulated sectors, the board of directors expects consistent updates on regulatory compliance and risk posture so major corporate decisions reflect current conditions and credible data.
-The CEO and chairman must coordinate these external communications carefully.
+The CEO acts as the company’s public face with investors, analysts, regulators, and important customers.
+The CEO position involves bridging communication between the company’s internal operations and outside stakeholders.
+Surveys show that a lot of a company’s reputation depends on how people see the CEO.
+That link makes communication and the CEO’s performance more important.
+In regulated industries, the board of directors wants regular reports on regulatory compliance and the company’s risk posture so that major corporate decisions are based on accurate information and current conditions.
+The CEO and chairman need to work together very carefully on these outside communications.

 People and Culture

-Internally, the CEO sets the organizational tone covering how choices are made, how data is used, and how wins and misses are treated.
-The CEO owns development of top management by giving rising leaders visible projects, clear goals, and honest feedback.
-CEO turnover has accelerated in recent years, which makes succession planning and bench development critical ongoing responsibilities.
-The CEO leads senior executives and senior leadership in regular talent reviews, and the CEO leads by modeling the values expected across senior managers and the broader management team.
+Internally, the CEO leads by setting the tone for the company, deciding how decisions are made, how data is used, and how wins and losses are handled.
+The CEO is in charge of developing top management by giving them visible projects, clear goals, and honest feedback.
+In recent years, CEO turnover has sped up, making succession planning and bench development important ongoing tasks.
+The CEO leads regular talent reviews for senior executives and senior leadership.
+The CEO also leads by example, showing senior managers and the rest of the management team the values that are expected of them.

 What the Chairman of the Board Does